 For all other indefinite lived intangible assets, we perform a qualitative impairment test in accordance with ASC 350.
-Based upon this assessment, we have determined that it is unlikely that our indefinite lived intangible assets are impaired.
+Based upon this assessment as of October 1, 2013, we have determined that it is unlikely that our indefinite lived intangible assets are impaired.